ABOUT GEOINNO 2020

 The University of Stavanger, in partnership with RUNIN, are organising the

 The Geography of Innovation Conference provides a forum for discussion to scholars interested in scientific,

 policy and strategic issues concerning the spatial dimension of innovation activities.

-In line with the three previous editions of the conference, held in Saint Etienne (France) in 2012,
+In line with the four previous editions of the conference, held in Saint Etienne (France) in 2012,

 Utrecht (Netherlands) in 2014, Toulouse (France) in 2016 and Barcelona (2018), the main objective of this event is to bring together some of the

 world’s leading scholars from a variety of disciplines ranging from economic geography and regional science,